 Introduction: Why "Too Big to Fail" Matters

 Picture this: it’s 2008, and the financial world is collapsing.
 Lehman Brothers has just filed for bankruptcy, stock markets are in freefall, and governments are scrambling to save the banking system from implosion.
-Overnight, trillions of taxpayer dollars are poured into bailouts.
+Overnight, billions of taxpayer dollars are poured into bailouts.

 The phrase that dominated headlines at the time still haunts us today: too big to fail.
 And here’s the unsettling question at the heart of it all: